Twenty Twenty-Four

 Scenes from Day 11 afternoon: The Swiss Inn: The private Red Sea beach comes complete with camel.

 Days 12-14 were at Hurghada with 2 day trips to the reef for snorkeling and scuba diving plus a day of rest (caused by getting too much sun while snorkeling and some gut troubles).
 The cruise there and back was slow - so the trips were all day affairs for perhaps 60-80 minutes in the water.
 But, the reef was quite alive with fish and healthy coral so the time in the water was great.
-I'm not set up for underwater videos, but fellow traveller, Luzi, shared this short clip.
+I'm not set up for underwater videos, but fellow traveler, Luzi, shared this short clip.
 Here is one view from the boat:

 After a painless Day 15 of transit, it was back to history.
 Day 16 included the restored ruins of 2 Roman sites and a Crusader-era castle.
 My driver had a long way to take me up to the far north of Jordan to Umm Qais for the ruins of Gadara - this site has an overview of Jordan, Israel and Syria including the Sea of Galilee and the Golan Heights.
 No missiles sighted.
 The guide told me that the Roman temple had been converted to a church by the early Christians.
 They wanted to commemorate a visit by Jesus to this town - associated with the "miracle of the swine".
 So, I have walked where Jesus walked!
 It didn't send me into raptures, but still, kinda cool.
 Speaking of Jesus, the next stop was Ajlun Castle - the Crusaders never took it, and you can see why - atop a mountain with views in all directions, and thick high walls.
 The restoration here was excellent - it seemed quite authentic.
 The last stop was Jerash - another nice restoration of a (mostly) Roman era site.
 It (and Gadara) made me think again that it might not have been too bad to live in the Roman Empire - good roads, running water, shops selling stuff from everywhere, amphitheaters with poetry, music and plays, a huge bathtub full of wine at the Temple of Dionysis, and chariot racing at the hippodrome on a Saturday afternoon.

-Scenes from Day 15: Umm Qais - the amphitheatre, temple and view; Ajlun Castle - restored rooms x 2, work on a Byzantine mosaic, the view (note the extremely rare clouds); Jerash - scenes from the restored ruins
+Scenes from Day 15: Umm Qais - the amphitheater, temple and view; Ajlun Castle - restored rooms x 2, work on a Byzantine mosaic, the view (note the extremely rare clouds); Jerash - scenes from the restored ruins

 Day 16 was to make the several hour drive south to Petra for "Petra by Night".
 Along the way there was more history - at Mt Nebo.
 It is famous as the place where Moses finally sighted the "promised land" and then died.
 It does have a nice view (mostly hidden in haze), but the highlight for me was the 6th century mosaics that paved the floor of the Byzantine basilica.
 I love mosaics.
 Petra By Night was pretty lame - for me, the candle light didn't come close to being able to see the Treasury (might have needed a 30+ second exposure for a photo) and, once the floodlights came on, the show was not much.
 Still, lying on my back looking up at the stars, and the walk through the candlelit Siq were cool.